UniconLabs/shibboleth-idp-gradle-overlay/README.md

 ## Build, Run and Remove docker image

 Build the docker image without running it.
 This will also rebuild your shibboleth:

 ```bash
 ./gradlew buildDockerImage
 ```

-Build and run the docker image, if you see an error that says that you cannot have duplicate images, then run the "cleanDockerImage" task below before running this task again:
+Build and run the docker image, if you see an error that says that you cannot have duplicate images, then run the `cleanDockerImage` task below before running this task again:

 ```bash
 ./gradlew runDockerImage
 ```